 Losing a few pounds of weight.

-- Going to a movie on a certain day.
+- Going to a movie on a certain day with a certain person.

-You might not call them goals, but they are goals.
-These, and similar goals are what most people set to achieve.
+These, and similar goals are important goals, and are what most people want to achieve.

 Of course, you might seek greater aims, and that’s okay.